Kurrawong/fair-ease-matcher/documentation.md

   - the method and sub-method used; search and match terms; match URIs/links for the object with the property/object that matched; and the property that was matched on.
   - the portion of search terms for which a result was found in the knowledge graph
 - unmatched terms can be searched in 'federated' type manner in other analyser/search systems
+- export of results in common data formats.
+Currently this has been implemented by BODC as CSV and JSON exports.

 ## Configuration
 The Semantic Analyser backend requires the following environment variables to be specified.